RIDE - LEVEL: Advanced

 After climbing and descending on the wide shoulders along the newly finished stretch east of Golden, the first snack stop is at the Yoho Park Gate (27 km).
 The second stop for lunch is at the Field visitor center (55 km).
 Then the climb over Kicking Horse Pass and down to Lake Louise.
 Final snacks will be served at the finish in the Lake Louise Over Flow parking area (87 km).

 - The ride is limited to 100 riders.

 - Riders should be competent to ride the distance in changing weather conditions and to carry out minor repairs.
 There will be a sweep vehicle which will also support riders who may be having difficulty reaching the finish each day.
 However we expect all participants to be able to complete each day well within the limits of their endurance.

 - Accommodation arrangements are the responsibility of the registrant.
-Luggage will be carried in a cube truck and delivered to the hotels as above.
-Time limited preferential rates have been obtained at these locations for registered GT riders as well.
-See Registration Confirmation email.
+Luggage will be carried in a cube truck and delivered to the Radium Prestige and Golden Travelodge hotels as above.
+You will need to arrange a shuttle for your luggage if you stay elsewhere than these hotels.

-- Registrants wishing to visit the Radium Hot Springs will be shuttled after dinner.
+- Registrants wishing to visit the Radium Hot Springs will be shuttled on a schedule to be determined.

 - There will be a sweep vehicle.
 Personal support vehicles are not encouraged.

 - To participate in the GT or other EVCC multi-day events must be members.
 (The guest waiver won't work.)